ibexa/documentation-developer/docs/search/criteria_reference/shipment_status_criterion.md

 # Shipment Status Criterion

-The `StatusCriterion` Search Criterion searches for shipments based on shipment status.
+The `Status` Search Criterion searches for shipments based on shipment status.

 ## Arguments